-BioCassava Plus (BC Plus) is an integrated team of scientists from Africa and North America whose objective is to reduce malnutrition among the 250 million people in sub-Saharan Africa who rely on cassava as their staple food by delivering a more nutritious and marketable cassava.
+BioCassava Plus is an integrated team of scientists from Africa and North America whose objective is to reduce malnutrition among the 250 million people in sub-Saharan Africa who rely on cassava as their staple food by delivering a more nutritious and marketable cassava.

 Biofortified crops – staple crops that have been developed to grow with greater amounts of vitamins and nutrients – are an important way to address micronutrient malnutrition.